 Upon import, they have full control over which fields gets imported and where.
 Then, and we handle the data syncing component.
 Once imported, the data gets used in various ways both internally and with the aid of other third-party systems.

 Eventually we’ll develop a more robust data integration method to further connect their data sources.
 However, in the short term, there’s so many unknown variables at play.
 That’s why this has proven to be an effective, quick fix that still addresses the concern of data integration.

 Business Process Integration (BPI) vs Business Process Management (BPM) Integration

 As previously mentioned, the term BPI is used to discuss the applications and/or data interconnectivity between multiple organizations.
 However, there’s a similar term called business process management integration (or BPM integration).

-While BPI considers integration between multiple entities, BPM integration focuses on connecting multiple systems that may exist within the same singular entity.
+BPI considers integration between multiple entities.
+BPM integration focuses on connecting multiple systems that may exist within the same singular entity.

-BPM is an important business process term worth familiarizing yourself with, as it helps you think about how business processes relate at a high level.
+BPM is an important business process term that can help you think about how business processes relate at a high level.
 In fact, one could argue that BPM is the definitive term for analyzing, creating, and reinventing business processes.

 When it comes to BPI vs BPM integration terminology, you’re unlikely to find many people who know the difference.
-However, BPI is generally a much more labor-intensive and conceptually challenging process compared to BPM integration.
-This is due to the fact that there’s external entities to consider, all of which may have independent processes or limitations.
+However, BPI generally requires more labor, and is more conceptually challenging compared to BPM integration.
+This is because with BPI there’s many entities to consider, all of which may have independent processes or limitations.
 By knowing the difference between these concepts, you’re ahead of the curve!

 Do you work closely with multiple organizations to deliver your product or service to customers?
-If so, you all might benefit from BPI!
+If so, then your company might benefit from BPI.

 If you have more questions or are wondering how to get started with business process integration, contact us today!